alxHawley/mock-gps-api/README.md

 ### Prerequisites
 - Docker and Docker Compose installed
-- `route.gpx` file in the project directory
+- `route.gpx` file in the project directory - this can be any .GPX file named 'route'.
+For my current demo, I exported a .GPX route of a walk in a park from my Garmin device.

 ### Deployment
 ```bash